Renault Clio Hatchback (2016 - ) review

 Ride and handling

-It's no class-leader for either ride comfort or handling prowess, but it gives a good balance of both abilities.
+It's no class-leader for either ride comfort or handling prowess, but the Clio gives a good balance of both abilities.
 There's enough softness in the suspension to take the sting out of most road surfaces, but enough firmness to ensure that the body doesn't slop around too much through corners.
 The steering doesn't give you much in the way of feel, but at least the weighting is consistent and predictable.
 It's also fingertip light, so the Clio is very easy to drive, even when parking.
 Unsurprisingly, the Renaultsport version has a much stiffer suspension setup than the rest of the range, while the Trophy version is firmer still.
 Both feel appropriately hardcore but are still (just about) tolerable, but the reduction is comfort is worth it for the handling prowess it gives you - both are exceptionally grippy and agile, and allow you to tackle twisty roads with remarkable speed and composure.
+However, the sportier Clios only really feel at their best when you select RS mode, which sharpens up the throttle, steering and gearbox to extreme levels.
+On the right road, this makes for scintillating fun.

 We've tried most of the engines in the Clio range, starting with the turbocharged three-cylinder 0.9 with 89bhp.
 It's not very smooth or quiet for a three-pot, but it gives perky if rather steady performance.
 The better bet is the four-cylinder 1.2-litre turbo engine, which has 118bhp.
 It's a wee bit flat at the very bottom of the rev range, but there's enough fizz from 2000rpm to give it good flexibility.

 The manual gearshift is rather notchy - like it is in all Clios - but it's better than the jerky, slow shifts you get from the twin-clutch automatic.
 There are two 1.5-litre diesels with 89bhp or 108bhp.
 Both are pretty flexible, with a decent spread of power, but their real strength lies in their refinement; they're really smooth and quiet.
 The Renaultsport Clio has a turbocharged 1.6 petrol engine giving 197bhp, and while it looks fast on paper, it doesn’t feel all that fast.
-The combination of low-end turbo lag and a gearbox that's clunky when changing down means that when you bury the throttle, you’ll often wait for the fireworks, which never arrive.
+The combination of low-end turbo lag and a twin-clutch gearbox that's clunky and hesitant when changing down means that when you bury the throttle, you’ll often wait for the fireworks, which never arrive.
 The Trophy model has 217bhp, and crucially, more torque, which arrives earlier in the rev range.
-It feels seriously punchy, but it's still undone – especially when driving hard at a send of bends - by the sluggish nature of the gearbox.
+It feels seriously punchy, but it's still undone – especially when driving hard at a send of bends - by the sluggish nature of the gearbox, although it’s better in RS mode.

 Price-wise, the Clio is about average for the class.
 Model-for-model, it costs less than the Volkswagen Polos and Ford Fiestas of this world, but more than the Hyundai i20 and Skoda Fabia.
 Resale values are around average for the class, too, so you shouldn't lose too much of your initial outlay come sell-on time.
 Encouragingly, many of the Clio's engine options are among the cleanest and most economical of their type, with the diesels being particularly impressive; every one of them returns an official average of more than 80mpg.
 That means they're cheap to tax as well - but paying extra for a diesel only makes sense if you plan on driving quite a lot of miles every year.